pixijs/pixijs.com/docs/guides/basics/scene-graph.md

 ## Culling

-If you're building a project where a large proportion of your DisplayObject's are off-screen (say, a side-scrolling game), you will want to *cull* those objects.
+If you're building a project where a large proportion of your scene objects are off-screen (say, a side-scrolling game), you will want to *cull* those objects.
 Culling is the process of evaluating if an object (or its children!) is on the screen, and if not, turning off rendering for it.
 If you don't cull off-screen objects, the renderer will still draw them, even though none of their pixels end up on the screen.

 PixiJS doesn't provide built-in support for viewport culling, but you can find 3rd party plugins that might fit your needs.
 Alternately, if you'd like to build your own culling system, simply run your objects during each tick and set `renderable` to false on any object that doesn't need to be drawn.